Categories

 I bet you have read a book or seen a movie that had an “all-knowing” AI.
 But have you seen a practical, pragmatic AI that can inexpensively help you do your job better for about $65 a month?

-You may have seen Watson defeat Jeopardy players a few years back.
+You may have seen IBM Watson defeat Jeopardy players a few years back.
 We have now applied that same machine learning technology to help you to reduce the time you spend on managing and reviewing .

 This AI capability combined with our requirements management solution enables organizations to better manage software and product requirements – as well as compliance and regulatory requirements – to accelerate their delivery cycles and improve product and project quality.